isabella232/affwp-generator/README.md

 ### Generate Entire Transactions From Scratch

-If you just want to generate some referrals using _real_ orders, simply do this:
+If you just want to generate some referrals with an integration, you can use the `transactions` method.

+Doing it in this simple manner makes _a lot_ of assumptions on your behalf, and there's a _lot_ of random things happening here.
+This includes pretty much all of the affiliate details, such as rate type, rate, and status.

+Example:
 ```php
 <?php
 // Generates 100 transactions with referrals using Easy Digital Downloads.